Intellectual disability: Human rights and legal status

 The law treats person with intellectual disabilities differently than those without intellectual disabilities.
 Their human rights and freedoms, including the right to vote, the right to conduct business, enter into a contract, enter into marriage, right to education, are often limited.
 The courts have upheld some of these limitations and found discrimination in others.
 The UN Convention on the Rights of Persons with Disabilities, which sets minimum standards for the rights of persons with disabilities, has been ratified by more than 180 countries.
-In several U.S. states, and several European Union states, persons with intellectual disabilities are disenfranchised.
+In several European Union states, persons with intellectual disabilities are disenfranchised.
 The European Court of Human Rights ruled in Alajos Kiss v.
 Hungary (2010) that Hungary cannot restrict voting rights only on the basis of guardianship due to a psychosocial disability.

 Health disparities

-People with intellectual disabilities are usually at a higher risk of living with complex health conditions such as epilepsy and neurological disorders, gastrointestinal disorders, and behavioral and psychiatric problems compared to people without disabilities.
+People with intellectual disabilities are usually at a higher risk of complex health conditions such as epilepsy and neurological disorders, gastrointestinal disorders, and behavioral and psychiatric problems compared to people without disabilities.
 Adults also have a higher prevalence of poor social determinants of health, behavioral risk factors, depression, diabetes, and poor or fair health status than adults without intellectual disability.

-In the United Kingdom people with intellectual disability live on average 16 years less than the general population.
+Studies from the United Kingdom show people there with intellectual disability live on average 16 years less than the general population.
 Some of the barriers that exist for people with ID accessing quality healthcare include: communication challenges, service eligibility, lack of training for healthcare providers, diagnostic overshadowing, and absence of targeted health promotion services.
 Key recommendations from the CDC for improving the health status for people with intellectual disabilities include: improve access to health care, improve data collection, strengthen the workforce, include people with ID in public health programs, and prepare for emergencies with people with disabilities in mind.